Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

             # (note: high quality Gs are ignored)
             clip_quality = ...,

-            # If using pooled PAT-Seq.
+            # Adaptor used to clip reads.
+The default is correct for non-UMI PAT-Seq.
-            # Ensure reads are named like: READNAME_BARCODE_UMI
+            # If using PAT-Seq with UMIs, ensure reads are named like: READNAME_BARCODE_UMI
-            # Check the orientation of barcodes and umis.
+            # Next check the orientation of barcodes and umis.
 Are they forward or reverse-complement?
             # Use
             #   tail-tools detect-adaptor: my-reads.fastq.gz
             # to determine correct choice.